VC-cyber/Text2Img-GAN/README.md

 The process was additionally optimized with a gradient penalty on the discriminator and label smoothing in order to obtain better results.

+I also have a script that outputs generated images from text using StableDiffusion in this, which can be run by "python3 test.py" after going into that folder

 # Rendering images with my weights

 First, download all the files.